KRFOSS/kali-docs/cloud/digitalocean/index.md

 ## Uploading

-In the virtual machine folder, locate the ***.vmdk*** file, then compress it using bzip2, gzip, or zip in preparation for uploading to DigitalOcean.
+In the virtual machine folder, locate the ***.vmdk*** file, then compress it using bzip2, gzip, or zip in preparation for uploading to DigitalOcean:

 ```console
 $ bzip2 kali.vmdk